-Should we touch our food we eat ?
+Should we touch the food we eat ?
 It becomes part of us

-Can we touch our food ?
-In many countries of the world people use the hands to eat .
+Can we touch our food?
+In many countries of the world, people use their hands to eat.

 American physician, medical adviser for Bill and Hillary Clinton, and New York Times best-selling author Mark Hyman came together with Sadhguru on World Peace Day to explore matters of health and wellbeing.
 Last month’s article looked at the significance of how we consume our food.
 In this excerpt, they explore how good or bad health can be a direct consequence of what we eat.

 Sadhguru: This wonder gadget that you are carrying in your pocket – a fork – is also part of the crime.
 When you do not touch the food, you do not know what it is.
 If food is not good enough to be touched, I do not know how it is good enough to be eaten!

 Mark Hyman: So we should not have listened to our mothers – we should eat with our fingers, because touching our food helps us stay in contact with it.